 Rabat – Morocco will be among the countries set to convene at the 63rd session of the Commission on Narcotic Drugs (CND) on March 2 to vote on the recommendations of the World Health Organization (WHO) on cannabis and related substances.

 WHO carried out a scientific assessment to determine the positive outcomes of cannabis and its derivatives in medical use.
-The study had “groundbreaking” results, opposing the “exaggerated danger” linked to cannabis use, the European Institute for Multidisciplinary Studies on Human Rights and Science known as Knowmad Institute announced.
+The study had “groundbreaking” results, opposing the “exaggerated danger” linked to cannabis use, announced the European think tank FAAAT.

 Morocco’s National Narcotics Commission (CNS) held a coordination meeting to study the WHO’s recommendations on cannabis, mainly its therapeutic and medicinal properties.